datarefugephilly/workflow/seednsort.md

   [bookmarklet](http://digital2.library.unt.edu/nomination/eth2016/about/).
   This sorting is only provisional: when in doubt seeders mark a URL as possibly *not* crawlable, and these URLs populate a spreadsheet.

+  * If a URL does not seem crawlable, add it to the Unscrawlable spreadsheet (Cell "Original URL").